Utah Pride Center: Programs

-Additionally, the center provides meeting space, financial assistance and guidance to a number of smaller organizations known as affiliate programs, sponsors inter-organizational programs such the Utah GLBT Leadership Task Force and Utah GLBT Mental Health Task Force.
+Additionally, the center provides meeting space, financial assistance and guidance to a number of smaller organizations known as affiliate programs, sponsors inter-organizational programs such the Utah GLBT Leadership Task Force, Utah GLBT Mental Health Task Force.
+In 2009, part of the organization split into the separate Transgender Education Advocates of Utah.

 Library

 The Utah Stonewall Library was founded in June 1991 by Robert Smith and Liza Smart, Chairs of the Utah Stonewall Committee of The Gay and Lesbian Community Council of Utah (GLCCU).
 It was an integral part of the Utah Stonewall Center from its inception and was established as a community-based information center, dedicated to the promotion of Lesbian and Gay visibility and viability by means of the accumulation of Bisexual, Gay, Lesbian and Transgender archives, literature, music, film, art, history, culture, humor, education and fiction - and the dissemination of these materials to the public at large.
 The selection criteria included authors, stories, characters or titles that are LGBT+ affirming or iconic figures that were influenced by the community.
 The lending library is based on the honor system and a first name basis, allowing anyone to provide their chosen name/identities and to feel free to study and read topics of their interests free of shame and stigma.

 In addition, the special collections section included the following Utah Stonewall Historical Society and Archives for Gay and Lesbian Studies, Stonewall Center and Utah Pride Center materials: administrative files, brochures, committee files, contracts, daily office files, financial documents, historical records, manuals, meeting minutes, memorabilia, newsletters, office files, office references, organization files, pamphlets, photos, physical objects, posters, publications and subject files.

-These library archives have been donated and now reside as the Utah Pride Center (1975-2012) set at the University of Utah, Special Collections, J. Willard Marriott Library.
+These library archives have been donated and now reside as the Utah Pride Center (1975–2012) set at the University of Utah, Special Collections, J. Willard Marriott Library.
 New material up to 2017 exists, but will not be available until indexed.

-In 1996 the library had reached ~2,000 books -- but a temporary closure resulted in a bulk loss of books and archives.
+In 1996 the library had reached ~2,000 books—but a temporary closure resulted in a bulk loss of books and archives.
 By 2017, the library had once again expanded to ~3,400 books.

+Historical primary librarians shaping the permanent/archival lending library include: